The challenge is not understanding JCA.

 From Our Expert Blog at swii.ch

-Explore recent insights from the team behind RAREready
+Insights from the team behind RAREready

-EU JCA is underway
+EU JCA is Underway

 Europe’s Shift to Patient Evidence